philsinatra/IDM231/instructor_materials/IDM231-07-events.md

 ## Changing Default Behavior

 - `preventDefault()`
-- `stopPropagation()`

 ^ The event object has methods that change the default behavior of an element and how the element's ancestors respond to the event.

 ^ _click_ Some events, such as clicking links and submitting forms, take the user to another page.
 To prevent the default behavior of such elements, you can use the event object's `preventDefault()` method.

-^ _click_ Once you have handled an event using one element, you may want to stop that event from bubbling up to its ancestor elements.
-To stop the bubbling up, you can use the event object's `stopPropogation()` method.

-^ We'll look at examples of these.

 ---